 Sail 4 Justice recognises and asserts the sovereignty of First Nations people.
 We wish to pay our respects to the First Nations peoples on whose land and seas we travel and sail.
 We pay respect to the Elders past, present and emerging and to the strength of the Indigenous communities in ongoing struggles for self-determination.

-We are asking you all to join or to support the Flotilla for Justice that will be launched from so-called Melbourne in May and leave Australia from Gimuy/Cairns in June 2019.
+We are asking you all to join or to support the Flotilla for Justice that launched from so-called Melbourne in May and is leaving Australia from Gimuy/Cairns in July 2019.
 We are taking to the seas and our destination is Manus Island.

 All refugees on Manus Island, Nauru and onshore are political prisoners.
 The Australian government and private corporations are committing gross violations of human rights, so we are sailing to bring the world’s attention to their torture and abuse of refugees.
 We are sailing in spite of the borders enforced by this government, because we reject their authority.
 Australia’s border policing and refugee policies are premised on the notion of Australia’s jurisdiction over this land.
 However, this country was occupied illegally, under the legal fiction of terra nullius – empty land.
 To this day, Australia has no treaty with the original sovereigns of this land.
 As uncle Robbie Thorpe says: “Indigenous people never ceded sovereignty over Australia.
 The Australian government has no legitimate right to grant or refuse entry to this country.”
 The Freedom Flotilla will be traveling with the Kangaroo skin engraved with an important message from Arabunna Elder Kevin Buzzacott.
 The engraving, depicting people of all colors gathered around the sacred fire, will be accompanied by ashes from the tent embassy and water from Uncle Kevin’s traditional country surrounding Lake Eyre.
 These gifts are to be presented by First Nations and West Papuan Flotilla participants upon our arrival to Manus.
 The ceremony will include the gifting to the men on Manus of Original Nation passports sent by Uncle Kevin as well as a fire, dance and song performed as an act of resistance to overcome the walls of racism and the politics of greed that keep us divided.
 We will carry with us messages of solidarity as well as practical donations.